JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     * Static Routing: non-adaptive routing which doesn’t change routing table unless the network administrator changes or modify them manually.
 Static routing does not use complex routing algorithms and It provides high or more security than dynamic routing.
     * Dynamic Routing: adaptive routing which change routing table according to the change in topology.
 Dynamic routing uses complex routing algorithms and it does not provide high security like static routing.
 When the network change(topology) occurs, it sends the message to router to ensure that changes then the routes are recalculated for sending updated routing information.

-### 4. What's DNS? what protocol it use?
-How DNS works(detail)?
-* DNS stands for **Domain Name System**.
-It translates domain names to IP addresses so browsers can load Internet resources.
-It works in a hierarchical way.
-* It is an **application layer protocol** for message exchange between clients and servers.
-DNS primarily uses the **User Datagram Protocol (UDP)** on port number **53** to serve requests.
-*  Process:
-    * Step 1: Request information. <br>
-      The process begins when you ask your computer to resolve a hostname, such as visiting https://dyn.com.
-The first place your computer looks for the corresponding IP address is its **local DNS cache**, which stores information that your computer has recently retrieved.</br> If your computer doesn’t already know the answer, it needs to perform a **DNS query** to find out.
-When host makes DNS query, query is sent to its local DNS server.
-    * Step 2: Ask the recursive DNS servers.<br>
-    your computer queries (contacts) the **recursive DNS servers** (resolvers) from your internet service provider (ISP).
-    * Step 3: Ask the root name servers.
-    If the recursive servers don’t have the answer, they query the **root name servers**.
-    * Step 4: Ask the TLD name servers.
-    The root name servers will look at the first part of our request, reading from right to left — www.dyn.com — and in our case, direct our query to the **top-level domain** (TLD) name servers for .com.
-    * Step 5: Ask the **authoritative DNS servers**.
-    The TLD name servers review the next part of our request — www.dyn.com — and direct our query to the name servers responsible for this specific domain.
-    * Step 6: Retrieve the record.
-    The recursive server retrieves the A record for dyn.com from the authoritative name servers and stores the record in its local cache.
-    * Step 7: Receive the answer.
-    Armed with the answer, recursive server returns the A record back to your computer.
-Your computer stores the record in its cache, reads the IP address from the record, then passes this information to your browser.
-The browser then opens a connection to the webserver and receives the website.
-* What's the DNS record type for IPv6 entries?
-An AAAA (pronounced quad A) record is a DNS record that maps to an IPv6 address.
-AAAA records are available for customers using the No-IP Plus Managed DNS service.
-Currently, IP addresses are based on version 4 of the internet protocol, where there are 4 sets of numbers ranging from 0-255.
-For example (127.198.30.245).
-IPv6 has a much larger address space where there are 8 sets ranging from 0000-FFFF.
-For example (2001:0db8:0000:0000:0000:0000:1428:57ab).

 ### 5. What is a Proxy Server and how do they protect the computer network?
 * For data transmission, IP addresses are required and even DNS uses IP addresses to route to the correct website.
 It means without the knowledge of correct and actual IP addresses it is not possible to identify the physical location of the network.